-The Board has delegated the daily management of the Company to the CEO who is assisted by a CFO and a CLO.
+39 The Board has delegated the daily management of the Company to the CEO who is assisted by the CFO and the CLO.
 The performance of the CEO, CFO and CLO is examined and evaluated on a yearly basis by the Board in accordance with the procedures it has established.

-22 Remuneration policy for Board Members and Senior Managers
+Remuneration policy for Board Members and Senior Managers

-The total amount of remuneration granted directly or indirectly by the Company to the members of its Board and to the CEO, CFO and CLO is fully described in the Notes to the consolidated financial statements of the Company as disclosed in its Annual Report.
+40 The total amount of remuneration granted directly or indirectly by the Company to the members of its Board and to the CEO, CFO and CLO is fully described in the Notes to the consolidated financial statements of the Company as disclosed in its Annual Report.